colestrode/skellington/README.md

 in the lifecycle as `init`.

-It is only fired if the RTM session can be established unlike the Botkit `create_bot` event, which is called after a successful OAuth authorization flow, but before an RTM session is established
+It is only fired if the RTM session can be established unlike the Botkit `create_bot` event, which is called after a successful OAuth authorization flow, but before an RTM session is established.

 ```js